stomp/stomp-spec/src/stomp-specification-1.1.md

 The frame starts with a command string, followed by a newline, followed by header entries in `<key>`:`<value>` format.
 Each header entry is followed by a newline.
 A blank line indicates the end of the headers and beginning of the body.
-The body is then followed by the null byte.
+The body is then followed by the null byte (0x00).
 The examples in document will use `^@`, control-@ in ASCII, to represent the null byte.
 The null byte can be optionally be followed by multiple newlines.
 For more details, on how to parse Stomp frames, see the [Augmented BNF](#augmented-bnf) section of this document.

 ### Repeated Header Entries